 The Windows NTFS file system has supported some form of file and directory pointing since Windows 2000.
-Unfortunately each revision of Windows until Windows Vista has used a different method of implementing these pointers.
-So for this article I will just focus on Windows Vista and the identical Windows 7/8 implementations.
+But this article will only focus on the implementation used in Windows 6 (Vista) through to Windows 10.

 A file hard link is a little different and can not be used over multiple partitions meaning you can not have a link on drive C: pointing to a file on drive D:.
 A file hard link points to and duplicates a target as a mirrored copy but the copy does not use any additional space on the hard drive partition.
 So 2 hard links that mirrored a 1 GB file would in total only use 1 GB on the partition rather than 3 GB.
 Importantly if either the hard links or the target are deleted the other links retain the data.
 Changes to the content of either the target or the links automatically propagate to all other items.

-is a hard link for directories but unlike file hard links you can create junctions that span multiple partitions.
+A junction behaves like a hard link for directories but unlike file hard links you can create junctions that span multiple partitions.
 Again a directory junction and its content is stored on the hard drive partition but they do not use any additional space.
 Any changes to the content within either the target or the links will automatically propagate except where the target directory is deleted or renamed.
-In that case all hard links that point to the target will break and linger on the partition.
+In that case all links that point to the target will break and linger on the partition.

-Microsoft Windows Vista, 7 and 8 use the command line program mklink to create links .
-It has 3 arguments and requires both a link name and target.
+Microsoft Windows uses the command line program mklink to create links .
+It has 3 slash (/) parameters and requires both a link name and target.
 Multiple slash parameters cannot be used together.

 mklink /D /H /J [LINK NAME] [TARGET]

-Supplying no arguments creates file symbolic link which is a pointer to a file.
+Supplying no slash parameters creates file symbolic link which is a pointer to a file.

-/D creates a directory symbolic link which is a pointer to a directory.
+/D parameter creates a directory symbolic link which is a pointer to a directory.

-This command would create a directory junction WindowsVista linking (pointing) to the directory C:\Windows
+This example would create a directory junction named Win10 that linked to the directory C:\Windows.

-file .
-While the red is a hard link to a directory which is commonly known as a directory junction.
+- While the red is a directory junction.